What they do

 Education and training

-To become an information technology administrator you usually need to gain a qualification in information technology networking or computer systems technology.
+To become an IT administrator, you usually need to gain a qualification in information technology networking or computer systems technology.

-The Diploma of Information Technology Networking and Diploma of Information Technology are offered at TAFE Colleges and other registered training organisations throughout Western Australia
+The Diploma of Information Technology Networking and Diploma of Information Technology are offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.